-Phase 1: Delay in decision to seek care
+1: Delay in decision to seek care due to;

-- Poor understanding of complications and risk factors in pregnancy and of when medical interventions are needed
+- Poor understanding of complications and risk factors in pregnancy and when to seek medical help

 - Previous poor experience of health care